lucthienphong1120/EagleEye/README.md

 EagleEye is only a tool for SECURITY TESTING PURPOSES!

-EagleEye is an HTTP DDoS Test Tool.
+EagleEye is an HTTP DDoS Tool.

 Attack Vector exploited: HTTP Keep Alive + NoCache